Sugar Beach Sipalay

 beautiful sunset at the Sugar Beach, Sipalay

-One interesting feature of the beach, of course, is the sight of fisherfolks casting their nets along the shoreline or collecting their harvest for the day.
+One exciting feature of the beach, of course, is the sight of fisherfolks casting their nets along the shoreline or collecting their harvest for the day.

 Since the Sugar Beach is facing west, you’re guaranteed dramatic sunsets almost every day.
 I was able to take a short video of the beautiful sunset at the place.